RX-M/web-public/self-study/ckad-mod-2/ckad-mod-2-content.md

 An application may not immediately be ready to accept traffic when its container first starts; a readiness probe informs Kubernetes when it is okay to start sending traffic to a container after it boots.
 For example, a container of a java application might take minutes to load and may not be ready to accept traffic until it’s fully running.
 In this scenario, the readiness probe mitigates long loading times.

-There are three options for liveness and readiness probes: exec - takes a command, an exit code of 0 is success httpGet - performs an http get, a 200-399 status is good tcpSocket - a successful connection to a specified port is success
+There are three options for liveness and readiness probes:
+<li>exec - takes a command, an exit code of 0 is success</li>
+<li>httpGet - performs an http get, a 200-399 status is good</li>
+<li>tcpSocket - a successful connection to a specified port is success</li>

 Liveness and readiness probes are similarly configured for each container in a pod.
 For example the following pod manifest has an <code>nginx</code>. container with a liveness probe that runs an http get to the root path to port 80.
 If the <code>nginx</code> web server replies with a 200 - 399 code then the pod is alive.
 The liveness probe waits 10 seconds before the first check and periodically checks every 20 seconds.